slu-soc1120/syllabus/intro.Rmd

 ## Google Classroom

 **[Google Classroom](https://classroom.google.com)** is a learning management system like Blackboard, which you may be more familiar with.
 There are two main areas - the `Stream` and the `About` tabs.
 The `Stream` contains posts for announcements and assignments.
 Additions to the 'Stream' should be emailed to your student e-mail account automatically.
 This will be my primary means for communicating with the class as a whole.
-Assignments posted to the 'Stream' allow you to submit work for the course.
-You can use the `Topics` on the left-hand menu of the `Stream` to filter posts.
+Assignments posted to the `Stream` allow you to submit work for the course.
+You can use the `Topics` on the left-hand menu of the `Stream` to filter posts, isolating posts related to assignments, lecture materials, and annoucements among other topics.

+You will need an invitation to **Google Classroom** from Chris.
+Invitations will be sent to all enrolled students before the first class.
+They will be sent to your SLU associated Google account, which consists of your *computer login* (e.g. `doej` for Jane Doe) entered as an email - `doej@slu.edu`.
+The password will be the same as your password used to login to mySLU and SLU computers.
+Using another Google account for this course is not permitted.

 ## Readings